TanYa-Go/Movie-Quiz/README.md

 * Easy to navigate by using only a few buttons
 * Easy to pick a difficulty level and start playing
 * Validate the correct answer
-* Keep the score of the user playing
+* Keep the score while playing

 <a></a>
 #### Expectations

 * When a certain level is chosen, that the correct questions appear
-* Feedback to the users wherein the game they are and the total amount of questions
+* Feedback given to the users what stage in the game they are and the total amount of questions
-* Time is displayed so the user knows how much time they have left to answer the question
+* Time is displayed so the user knows how much time they have to answer the question
 * To let the user know if their answer was correct
 * Show correct answer when answered incorrectly
-* To show the final result after playing
+* To show the final result when game is finished

 ### **Existing Features**